What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 What I experienced was not a machine.
 It was a frequency instrument of extraordinary complexity and intelligence — a system of oscillating electromagnetic fields nested within larger fields, each organ generating its own characteristic frequency signature, the whole producing a coherent field of extraordinary beauty and precision.

-The body I had left was not broken.
+The physical body was not broken.
 It was a frequency instrument that had been asked to hold too much dissonance for too long — the dissonance of chronic infection, accumulated toxins, unprocessed grief, and the specific frequencies of organisms living within it whose electromagnetic signatures were fundamentally incompatible with its own coherence.

 Disease — from this perspective — is not malfunction.
 It is dissonance.
 The body's frequency coherence disrupted by specific stressors that alter its electromagnetic architecture in measurable, detectable, and correctable ways.